Marcelo Epstein: Education

 Marcelo Epstein obtained a B.S. of Civil Engineering (cum Laude) at the University of Buenos Aires in 1967.
 Epstein accepted a scholarship to study at the Technion - Israel Institute of Technology and in 1970 he earned a M.S. of Civil Engineering (cum Laude), and from 1972 he holds a Doctor of Philosophy Civil Engineering with the dissertation A General Kinematic Approach to the Nonlinear Analysis of Structures with Applications to the Theory of Shells under the tutelage of Yair Tene.
 In 1993 he earned a B.A.
 Classics (first class honours) at the University of Calgary.

 Teaching

 From 1969 to 1972 Marcelo Epstein was an instructor at the Technion – Israel Institute of Technology and from 1972 to 1973 he become a Lecturer.
 From 1974 to 1975 Epstein was a Post-Doctoral Fellow of Civil Engineering, and from 1975 to 1976 a Research Associate at the University of Alberta.
-Epstein was an Assistant Professor (1976-1979) and Associate Professor (1979-1983) of Mechanical Engineering, and an adjunct professor of the Faculty of Kinesiology (1992-2012) at the University of Calgary.
-From 2002 to the present Epstein become a full University Professor of Rational Mechanics at the University of Calgary.
-From 2000 to the present Epstein is adjunct professor of the Faculty of Humanities (Classics) at the University of Calgary.
+Epstein was an Assistant Professor (1976-1979), Associate Professor (1979-1983) and Full Professor (1983-present) in the Department of Mechanical and Manufacturing Engineering, and an adjunct professor of the Faculty of Kinesiology (1992-2012) at the University of Calgary.
+From 2002 to 2012, he has held the University Professorship in Rational Mechanics at the University of Calgary.
+From 2000 to the present Epstein is adjunct professor of the Faculty of Arts (Greek and Roman Studies) at the University of Calgary.